Orpowell/alphafold-analyser/README.md

 ![tutorial](https://github.com/Orpowell/alphafold-analyser/blob/main/img/tutorial.gif)

+Please note: to plot the predicted aligned error of a monomer; AlphaFold must be run using the setting —model_preset=monomer_ptm (ptm models are automatically generated for multimer predictions).

 When running alphafold analyser,  please ensure the same pdb structure and corresponding pickle file used are for the same prediction.
 All commands require an output directory to be specified (-o or —output_directory) and can be run simultaneously.

 #### Creating a pLDDT annotated structure